wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 8. A `[uv] pip install --variant=abcd1234 package` option should be available to force installation of generic wheels.

 9. Platform detection can be expensive, it must be cache-able.
-The following caching policy might be a good start [ultimately up to the tool]
+The following caching policy might be a good start (ultimately up to the tool):
     - Run once and cache
     - Void at restart
     - Void at plugin update